What’s the common mobile app startup mythology?

 As we said earlier, everything that you read on the Internet isn’t always true.
 In fact, there are so much fake news being shared online that Facebook has even decided to fight fake news with AI.
 So, if you want to succeed in the startup world, you need to get the facts straight first.

 And in this blog, we’re going to debunk 4 commons, but most overlooked “success” myths about starting your own mobile app startup.

-A couple of friends or Entrepreneurs working on a “great” idea with the intention of developing an app that solves a real market problem – This is definitely important to succeed.
+A couple of friends or Entrepreneurs working on a “great” idea with the intention of developing a mobile app that solves a real market problem – This is definitely important to succeed.